bbauska/Anti-Project2025/anti.md

 review of literature for a variety of issues including the effect of abortion on prematurity and breast cancer;
 lack of evidence for so-called gender-affirming care; and physical and emotional damage following cross- sex treatments, especially on children.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged passage of the Title X Abortion Provider Prohibition Act.
-“Congress should complement these efforts by passing legislation such as the Title X Abortion Provider Prohibition Act,78 which would prohibit family planning grants from going to entities that perform abortions or provide funding to other entities that perform abortions.
+<p>Project 2025 urged passage of the Title X Abortion Provider Prohibition Act.
+“Congress should
+complement these efforts by passing legislation such as the Title X Abortion Provider Prohibition Act,78 which would prohibit family planning grants from going to entities that perform abortions or provide funding to other entities that perform abortions.
 This would help to protect the integrity of the Title X program even under an abortion-friendly Administration.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the HHS Office of General Counsel to encourage DOJ to repeal memos they falsely claim allow abortion funding despite Hyde and allow federal enclave immunity to perform abortions.
+<p>Project 2025 urged the HHS Office of General Counsel to encourage DOJ to repeal memos they
+falsely claim allow abortion funding despite Hyde and allow federal enclave immunity to perform abortions.
 “Encourage DOJ to repeal OLC memos allowing abortion funding despite Hyde and memos allowing federal enclave immunity to perform abortions despite the Assimilative Crimes Act.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025: HHS’s Office of Global Affairs should oversee implementation of the global gag rule.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: HHS’s Office of Global Affairs should oversee implementation of the global gag rule.
 “OGA should hold oversight authority for implementation of the Mexico City policy throughout all divisions.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-40
-Project 2025 pushed the HHS Office of Civil Rights to withdraw their medication abortion guidance for pharmacies.
+<p>Project 2025 pushed the HHS Office of Civil Rights to withdraw their medication abortion guidance
+for pharmacies.
 “OCR should withdraw its pharmacy abortion mandate guidance.
 OCR should withdraw its ‘Obligations Under Federal Civil Rights Laws to Ensure Access to Comprehensive Reproductive Health Care Services’ guidance for retail pharmacies, which purports to address nondiscrimination